GowthamRajasri/c-sharp-validator/readme.md

 //These inputs are passing as parameter like, var resultObj = RSValidator.RSValidate(InputMessage,InputRule,CustomMessages).

-// And get input keys and corresponding  values and validation rules using methods.
+//Get input keys and corresponding  values and validation rules using methods and do the validations.
-//Split the rules using,
-string[] Ruleslist = ruleslwr.Split('|').

-// Using switch case detect which validation and call that method.
-// If  Required validation ,call method of (obj.HasValue(Convert.ToString(validatevalueval[i]))`

-// this method return when input has value or else return false.
-// If  this method return false it has error ,so call error messages method  to throw an error (obj.CustomMessages(validatevalueKey[i], ErrorKey)`.Like this other validation has to done.

-//Error output is dictionary format (Dictionary<string, string> OutputErrors = new Dictionary<string, string> { }).
+//Error output is dictionary format
+Dictionary<string, string>
+//Here key is inputmessage key and value is coresponding error message.

+//If output has error return true or else return false. public bool HasError

+//Get errorkeys only
+public List<string> ErrorKeys

+//Get errorvalues only
+public string[] ErrorValues

+//Get errorkeyvalues
+public Dictionary<string, string> ErrorkeyValues

 ```